GryphLifeContact Us

 Features of the Program

-• Check-in meetings with CORE Peer Program Facilitators
+• Check-In meetings with CORE Peer Program Staff

-Join the CORE Peer Program as a New Student (Mentee)
+Join the CORE Peer Program as a Mentee

-The CORE Peer Program is open to new undergraduate domestic and international students who identify as Black and/or racialized and are looking for peer support in their transition to the University of Guelph.
-Mentees in the program are expected to attend bi-weekly meetings from September until March.
-Registration is now open!
-Complete the form by using your U of G login.
+The CORE Peer Program is open to new undergraduate Black and racialized domestic and international students looking for peer support in their transition to the University of Guelph.
+Mentees in the program are expected to attend bi-weekly meetings and program events for the full academic year.

 Questions?
 Email cultural.diversity@uoguelph.ca